tabishfayyaz/notes-and-books/android-programming-big-nerd-ranch-2e.md

 Launchable main activities are simple activities with intent filters that include a MAIN action and a LAUNCHER category.

-Each application opened from Android’s default launcher app gets its own task.
+Each application opened from Android’s default launcher app gets its own **task**.
 A task is a stack of activities.
 When you press the Back button, you are popping the top activity off of this stack.
 By default, new activities are started in the current task.
 Sometimes, when you start an activity, you want the activity added to the current task.
 Other times, you want it started in a new task.

 Android app starts life with a main thread which sits in an infinite loop and waits for events initiated by the user or the system.
 Then it executes code in response to those vents as they occur.

-If you use AsyncTasks to load data, you are responsible for managing its lifecycle during configuration changes, such as rotation, and stashing its data somewhere that lives through them.
-Often, this is simplified by using setRetainInstance(true) on a Fragment but there are still situations where you have to intervene and code you have to write in order to ensure that everything happens correctly.
+If you use **AsyncTasks** to load data, you are responsible for managing its lifecycle during configuration changes, such as rotation, and stashing its data somewhere that lives through them.
+Often, this is simplified by using **setRetainInstance(true)** on a Fragment but there are still situations where you have to intervene and code you have to write in order to ensure that everything happens correctly.
 Such situations include the user pressing the Back button while the AsyncTask is running, or the fragment that launched the AsyncTask getting destroyed during execution by the OS due to a low-memory situation.
-Using a Loader is an alternative solution that takes some (but not all) of this responsibility off your hands.
+Using a **Loader** is an alternative solution that takes some (but not all) of this responsibility off your hands.
 A loader is designed to load some kind of data (an object) from some source.
-This source could be a disk, a database, a ContentProvider, the network, or another process.
-AsyncTaskLoader is an abstract Loader that uses an AsyncTask to move the work of loading data to another thread.
+This source could be a disk, a database, a ContentProvider, the network, or another process. **AsyncTaskLoader** is an abstract Loader that uses an AsyncTask to move the work of loading data to another thread.

 Why would you use a loader instead of, say, as AsyncTask directly?
-Well the most compelling reason is that the LoaderManager will keep your component’s loaders alive, along with their data, between configuration changes like rotation.
-LoaderManager is responsible for starting, stopping, and maintaining the lifecycle of any Loaders associated with your component.
+Well the most compelling reason is that the **LoaderManager** will keep your component’s loaders alive, along with their data, between configuration changes like rotation. **LoaderManager** is responsible for starting, stopping, and maintaining the lifecycle of any **Loaders** associated with your component.
 If, after any configuration change, you initialize a loader that has already finished loading its data, it can deliver that data immediately rather than trying to fetch it again.
 This works whether your fragment is retained or not, which can make your life easier because you do not have to consider the lifecycle complications that retained fragments can introduce.

-Message:
+**Message:**
-what - a user-defined int that describes the message obj - a user-specified object to be sent with the message target - the Handler that will handle the message
+*what* - a user-defined int that describes the message *obj* - a user-specified object to be sent with the message *target* - the Handler that will handle the message

 It is better to build the message by calling Handler.obtainmessage(..).
 You pass the other message fields into this method, and it automatically sets the target to the Handler object the method was called on for you.
 Usually, you do not set a message’s target Handler by hand.

-By default, the Handler will attach itself to the Looper for the thread it is initialized in.
+By default, the **Handler** will attach itself to the Looper for the thread it is initialized in.

 A service’s intents are called commands.

-AlarmManager is a system service that can send Intents for you.
+**AlarmManager** is a system service that can send Intents for you.

 There are two methods available for setting repeating alarms: AlarmManager.setRepeating() and AlarmManager.setInexactRepeating().
 If your interval requirements are flexible you should give the system flexibility to group your alarm with others.
 This is called “inexact repeating”.
 This allows the system to batch your alarm with others and minimize the amount of wake time needed.

-JobScheduler allows you to define services to run particular jobs, and then schedule them to run only when particular conditions apply.
+**JobScheduler** allows you to define services to run particular jobs, and then schedule them to run only when particular conditions apply.

 Custom views have two broad categories:

-simple - it has no child views, will almost always perform custom rendering.
-View is a blank canvas so pick it as its superclass.
+simple - it has no child views, will almost always perform custom rendering. **View** is a blank canvas so pick it as its superclass.

 composite - typically manage child views but do not perform custom rendering.
 Instead rendering is delegated to each child view.
-Choose an appropriate superclass such as FrameLayout.
+Choose an appropriate superclass such as **FrameLayout**.

-Canvas - The methods you call on Canvas determine where and what you draw - a line, a circle, a word, or a rectangle
+**Canvas** - The methods you call on Canvas determine where and what you draw - a line, a circle, a word, or a rectangle

 **Paint** - The class determines how the above operations are done - whether shapes are filled, which font text is drawn in, and what color lines are